4ch1/javascript-automation/README.md

 # How to run tests

-1. clone this project
+1. Clone this project
-2. make to have installed npm(yarn) - https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+2. Make to have installed npm(yarn) - https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-3. then in CLI run command :
+3.  in CLI run command :
 ```
 npm install --global yarn
 ```